1929 Indian Scout Reborn Better

 The old Indian sat around for 23 years; at one stage it was a plant-stand in the lounge room.
 We started a family.

 Recently, I thought about getting the Indian rebuilt.
 I wasn’t concerned how long it was going to take as I had waited this long; I just wanted a good job.
 A friend introduced me to James Lambert (Breed Flathead Motors).
 I wanted a good strong motor.
 No shortcuts.
-If it needs it, make it or buy it, and that is what he had done.
+If it needs it, make it or buy it, and that is what he has done.

 The Rebuild Begins: written by James Lambert of Breed Flathead Motors